 For More Information

 Contact the Epidemiology and Biostatistics Research Core at: email@example.com

 Vida Rastegar MPH, Biostatistician

 Baystate Education Research and Scholarship of Teaching (BERST) Academy promotes excellence in health professions education by facilitating scholarship and research across all health professions.
 BERST provides support and collaboration for clinician educators by consulting on the conceptualization and implementation of scholarship and research, from design to writing to dissemination.

-The Baystate Research Facility (BRF) is a 25,000 square foot facility that includes ample bench space for basic science research, tissue culture, surgical and procedural rooms, BSL-2 room, histology suite, microscopy suite and additional specialty lab space.
+The Baystate Research Facility (BRF) is a 25,000 square foot facility with ample bench space for basic science research, tissue culture, surgical and procedural rooms, BSL-2 room, additional specialty lab space, and convenient access to HistoSpring.
 In addition to research space the BRF has private offices, an open community area, three conference rooms and a reception area.

-The BRF core team includes individuals trained in laboratory safety, skilled veterinary care, regulatory issues, as well as individuals performing general administrative functions.
+The BRF core team includes individuals trained in laboratory safety, skilled veterinary care, regulatory issues, as well as individuals providing general administrative support.